JLanzuisi/Jack-SB/chapters/ch7.md

 skimmed the surface towards the raft.
 I pulled myself up, washed away the seagull turds and sat down on the gristly surface.
 An enveloping peace infused me.
 I curled up and drifted asleep, seduced by the distant
-foghorns: one loud, one soft ...one loud, one soft.
+foghorns: one loud, one soft... one loud, one soft.